the institute

 Extreme Energy Events Project

-The Extreme Energy Events (EEE) Project is an experiment to measure and study cosmic rays on the ground, with an innovative and impactful program for the dissemination of scientific culture.
-EEE involves installing cosmic muon-tracking telescopes in Italian schools, where students and teachers are involved in all phases, from building the detectors to analyzing the data.
-Launched in 2005 with a pilot phase, it now includes about 70 Italian high schools, with hundreds of students participating in the activities annually.
-EEE represents a national observatory for monitoring cosmic ray flux and allows for correlation studies between the events recorded by the network.
+The Extreme Energy Events (EEE) Project – “Science in Schools” is an experiment for the detection and study of cosmic rays at ground level, combined with an innovative program for the dissemination of scientific culture.
+It involves the installation of cosmic muon telescopes in Italian schools: students and teachers take part in all stages of the experiment, from the construction of the detectors to data analysis.
+Launched in 2005, it now includes 80 Italian high schools, with hundreds of students participating in the activities each year.
+It represents a national observatory for monitoring the cosmic-ray flux and enables correlation studies among the events detected across the network.
+The PolarquEEEst mission, launched in 2018, expanded the network through the installation of three scintillation detectors in Ny-Ålesund, in the Svalbard Islands, in 2019, in collaboration with the CNR.

 In addition to their scientific importance, cosmic rays offer extraordinary educational opportunities for introducing young people to advanced concepts in modern physics.
 The idea behind the Extrem Energy Events (EEE) Project, presented by its creator Prof. A. Zichichi in 2004, is for Italian high school students to participate in every phase of a cosmic ray physics experiment, starting with the construction of the detector.
 This practical and interdisciplinary approach, which echoes the legacy of Enrico Fermi, not only stimulates interest in science but also encourages critical thinking and an understanding of the connections between microscopic phenomena and the large-scale universe.